Last updated on March 5th, 2025 at 05:31 pm

 Radius and ulna bone

-The two bones of forearm are radius and ulna.
-Radius lies on outer side of forearm and ulna on the inner side.
+The two bones of the forearm are radius and ulna.
+The radius lies on the outer side of the forearm and the ulna on the inner side.

-To make it more clear and memorable, the bone that aligns with our thumb is radius bone and the bone that aligns with little finger is ulna bone.
+To make it clear and memorable, the bone that aligns with our thumb is the radius bone and the bone that aligns with our little finger is the ulna bone.

-They both lie parallel and upper end takes part in elbow joint formation and lower end forms wrist joint.
+They both lie parallel and the upper end takes part in elbow joint formation and the lower end forms the wrist joint.

 Common fracture of ulna and radius bone